Five Humans.

 Outcome-driven.
 Each item describes the result for collectors, not just the feature.

-Pressing Intelligence panel: original pressing, top-rated, audiophile editions, mastering engineers.
-Replaces 10 tabs.
+One panel: original pressing, top-rated, audiophile editions, mastering engineers.
+Replaces 10 browser tabs.

 Product